 How to Prepare for Divorce

 The first step in preparing for a divorce is to make sure that it is what you (or your spouse) really wants.
 If you are not sure, wait.
 Go to marriage counseling.
 Go to individual counseling.
-Go on vacation.
+If counseling isn’t your thing, go on vacation.
 Maybe try a trial separation.
 Do whatever you need to do to make sure that getting divorced is the right decision for you and your family.

 Once you know that divorce is inevitable, your next step is to start gathering two things: information and support.

 Divorce is a Document-Driven Process

 Going through a divorce requires you to put together more documents and financial information than an IRS audit.
 You have to gather bank statements, tax returns, retirement statements, credit card bills, loan documents and more.
 What makes this process even harder is that, if your divorce is not amicable, once you start the process, critical documents very often “go missing.”
 So, the sooner you can copy all of your financial documents and put them in a safe place, the better off you will be.

 The second thing you need to gather when you are trying to prepare for divorce is emotional support.
 You need to put together a team of people who can support you when things get rough (because, they will).
 This team can be paid professionals (therapists, divorce coaches etc.), they can be friends and family, or they can be both.
 Your team can be as large or as small as you want.
 What is most important, is that you have a team, and that they are committed to supporting you.
 (HINT: Putting your spouse’s family members on your team is never a good idea, no matter how much you think they will be on your side.)

 Expand Your Team